-Vitiligo is a sustained defaming disease which mainly affects melanocytes from epidermis layer, leading to the growth of white (de-pigmented) spots on the skin.
+Vitiligo is a prolongeddefaming disease which mainly affects melanocytes from epidermis layer, leading to the growth of white (de-pigmented) spots on the skin.
 It is a complex disorder with multiple genes and environmental triggers playing a role in inducing disease expression.
 A family based study with vitiligo pathogenesis tells that genetic factor is considered to be one of the determinants in vitiligo.

 In the current study, we examined vitiligo patients for genetic variations in TYR gene.
-In our research, we focused on the association of SNP rs6482999 and rs7123654 in TYR gene with the risk of vitiligo in north India population.
+In our research, we focused on the association of SNP rs6336 and rs61753185 in TYR gene with the risk of vitiligo in north India population.
 The two SNPs considered here were chosen on the basis of earlier identified genetic relations with other physiopathological conditions.
 We showed that the two variants in TYR gene do not influence the susceptibility to vitiligo in an individual.
+However, the SNP rs6336 may have role in protection as seen from the observed odds ratio and p value.
 To the best of my knowledge, no previous report on association of TYR gene variant with vitiligo in any population is present.
 This is the first report linking TYR gene and it's SNP with vitiligo in north India population.